yatindma/MongoDB-Jero-to-Hero/README.md

 ## Installation

-- Setup-steps-mac.txt: Contains the steps for setting up MongoDB on macOS.
+- `Setup-steps-mac.txt`: Contains the steps for setting up MongoDB on macOS.

 ## Cheat-Sheet

--  cheat-sheet.txt: A cheat sheet containing important basic questions and answers about MongoDB.
+-  `cheat-sheet.txt`: A cheat sheet containing important basic questions and answers about MongoDB.

 ## Examples